Elza CilliersSocial Worker · Private Practice

 Why it matters

 The court is not bound by the report's recommendation, but a well-prepared pre-sentence report is highly influential.
 It helps ensure the sentence fits both the offence and the person who committed it.
-In matters involving children, a pre-sentence report is generally mandatory by law.

 Who instructs me